 This is divided into 2 sections.If you can answer yes to all the questions in the first section you have a member of the Hymenoptera (bees, wasps, ants, saw flies), if you can answer no to even a single question then you do not have an insect that is part of the Hymenoptera family.
+If it is an adult insect you could try the insect ID pages.
 The questions refer to the wings and legs.

 Does it have two pairs of wings (see below) with the front pair larger than the rear pair?
 It is not always easy to see the two pairs of a bees wings as the hind wings are zipped to the front pair (see the photograph below), so look carefully and if necessary put the insect in a jar in the refrigerator for a few minutes to slow it down.